Jewish Life & Learning

 8th Grade Israel Trip

-The 8th Grade Israel Trip is the capstone experience for our students, bringing together the various curricula, integrating the Jewish story, ethics and values through a real-time, real-life exploration of contemporary Israel and her people.
-Students encounter Israel as a thriving, Hebrew speaking, Jewish state, appreciate the diversity of Israel and its citizenry, and experience and enjoy Israeli culture, society, and history.
-Students engage in meaningful service-learning projects while in Israel and meet with Israeli peers.
-The Israel experience cements their identity as a class and asks them to ponder their responsibilities as Reform Jews when they leave Rodeph Sholom School and go forward to area high schools, and, indeed, the rest of their lives.
+The 8th Grade Israel Trip is the capstone experience for our students, bringing together the various curricula, and integrating the Jewish story, ethics, and values through a real-time, real-life exploration of contemporary Israel and her people.
+Students encounter Israel as a thriving, Hebrew-speaking, Jewish state, appreciate the diversity of Israel and its citizenry, and experience and enjoy Israeli culture, society, and history.
+In addition, students engage in meaningful service-learning projects and meet with Israeli peers.
+The Israel experience cements students’ identity as a class and asks them to consider their responsibility as Jews when they leave Rodeph Sholom School and move into high school and beyond.

 Tefillah